-The ontology id for ICD-9 version 9 is 45221.
-A newer version (2012) has ontology id of 47178.
+The ontology id for ICD-9 is ICD9CM.

-The link http://bioportal.bioontology.org/ontologies/47178?p=terms shows a navigation tree for Version 2012 of ICD-9.
+The link http://bioportal.bioontology.org/ontologies/ICD9CM?p=classes shows a navigation tree for ICD-9.

 Rule of thumb: If you cannot visualize the ontology within bioportal, you should not try to extract it.